cread134/cread134/README.md

 # PDT - Playermakers Dev team 2024

-The project has grown and now has 30 members.
-Again, I act as programming team lead managing eight other programmers.

 # PDT - Playermakers Dev team 2023

 This project is to make a game as a team for university.
 The team is made of 20 developers, from artists to programmers.
 I was lead programmer and also did art and animation.
 The game has been released on steam and itch.io